ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 ===== Future Scope =====

-1) As noted by someniatko and Matthew Brown, having a dedicated type would be useful in the future, as "it would serve clearer intent", which can be used by IDEs, Static Analysis, etc. It was [[https://externals.io/message/114835#114847|agreed we would add this type later]], via a separate RFC, so this RFC can focus on the trusted flag, and provide libraries a simple backwards-compatible function, where they can decide how to handle non-trusted values.
+1) As noted by someniatko and Matthew Brown, having a dedicated type would be useful in the future, as "it would serve clearer intent", which can be used by IDEs, Static Analysis, etc. It was [[https://externals.io/message/114835#114847|agreed we would add this type later]], via a separate RFC, so this RFC can focus on the "noble" flag, and provide libraries a simple backwards-compatible function, where they can decide how to handle non-"noble" values.

 2) As noted by MarkR, the biggest benefit will come when this flag can be used by PDO and similar functions (//mysqli_query//, //preg_match//, //exec//, etc).

-However, first we need libraries to start using //is_trusted()// to check their inputs.
-The library can then do their thing, and apply the appropriate escaping, which can result in a value that no longer has the trusted flag set, but should still be trusted.
+However, first we need libraries to start using //is_noble()// to check their inputs.
+The library can then do their thing, and apply the appropriate escaping, which can result in a value that no longer has the "noble" flag set.

 With a future RFC, we could potentially introduce checks for the native functions.
 For example, if we use the [[https://web.dev/trusted-types/|Trusted Types]] concept from JavaScript (which protects [[https://www.youtube.com/watch?v=po6GumtHRmU&t=92s|60+ Injection Sinks]], like innerHTML), the libraries create a stringable object as their output.
-These objects can be added to a list of trusted objects for the relevant native functions.
-The native functions could then **warn** developers when they do not receive a value with the trusted flag, or one of the trusted objects.
+These objects can be added to a list of objects that can be trusted for the relevant native functions.
+The native functions could then **warn** developers when they do not receive a value with the "noble" flag, or one of the trusted objects.
 These warnings would **not break anything**, they just make developers aware of the mistakes they have made, and we will always need a way of switching them off entirely (e.g. phpMyAdmin).

 ===== Proposed Voting Choices =====